engineersCode/EngComp2_takeoff/README.md

 The first module, [_"Get data off the ground"_](https://github.com/engineersCode/EngComp1_offtheground), assumed no coding experience and created a foundation with Python programming constructs and data structures.
-You learned to play with strings, lists and NumPy arrays, using indexing, slicing, for- and if-statements, and functions.
+You learned to play with strings, lists and NumPy arrays, using indexing, slicing, `for`- and `if`-statements, and functions.

 This second course module explores practical statistical analysis with Python, and the [`pandas`](https://pandas.pydata.org) library for data analysis.